-Prior to 1988 lawn bowling in Alberta was divided into two separate associations.
-The women’s association was referred to as the Ladies Lawn Bowling Association (ALLBA) and the mens’ association was called Alberta Lawn Bowling Association (ALBA).
+Prior to 1989, lawn bowling in Alberta was divided into two separate associations.
+The women’s association was referred to as the Ladies Lawn Bowling Association (ALLBA) and the men’s association was the Alberta Lawn Bowling Association (ALBA).
 Each association held their own general meetings and were governed by their own set of bylaws.

 During 1988, meetings were held to discuss the advantages and disadvantages of forming a joint association.
 On October 21, 1988 the first meeting of this new association was held and an executive was elected.
 This executive consisted of the following members: